teamneusta/converter-bundle/docs/usage.md

 Of course, you can do it by instantiating a new `Person` and calling associated getters and setters in your code.
 But - you shouldn't...why?

-There are a lot of reasons but at least the most important is:
+There are a lot of reasons, but at least the most important is:

 Separation of Concerns.